Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Numerical Results

-Figure \ref{EffPhaseDif} shows the effect of the phase difference on the practical monobit receivers in AWGN and CM1 channels without IQ imbalances.
-The numbers suffixed to the abbreviations of the receivers indicate the degree of the phase difference, e.g. $\varphi=0^{\circ}$.
-It can be observed that the MB-E-TE-IR receiver is greatly affected by the phase difference in AWGN channel.
+Figure \ref{EffPhaseDif} shows the effect of phase offset on the practical monobit receivers in AWGN and CM1 channels without IQ imbalances.
+The numbers suffixed to the abbreviations of the receivers indicate the degree of the phase offset, e.g. $\varphi=0^{\circ}$.
+It is observed that the MB-E-TE-IR receiver is greatly affected by the phase offset in AWGN channel.
 The reception performance is much better when the amplitudes of the I and Q branches are closer to each other ($\varphi=45^{\circ}$), which is consistent with the results derived from the deflection ratio in Figure \ref{DefRatioEps}.
-On the other hand, the PQ-E-TE-IR receiver can avoid being affected by the phase difference, due to the more precise phase information of the received signal it has.
-It also shows that the effect of the phase difference on the MB-E-TE-IR receiver in dense multipath channel is weak.
+On the other hand, the PQ-E-TE-IR receiver can avoid being affected by the phase offset, due to the more precise phase information of the received signal it has.
+It also shows that the effect of phase offset on MB-E-TE-IR receiver in dense multipath channel is negligible.

-Figure \ref{ErrInter} presents the performance of different LLR approximations of the MB-E-TE-IR receiver in AWGN and CM1 channels in the coded case.
-We employed convolutional code with 1/2 rate.
-The abbreviation LLR-Opt, LLR-Sub or LLR-Hard indicates the optimal LLR in (\ref{LLRF0})-(\ref{LLRF1}), the approximate LLR in (\ref{LLRSub0})-(\ref{LLRSub1}) or the hard decoding, respectively.
-It shows that the soft decoding using LLR can offer much better performance than the hard decoding, both in AWGN channel and fading channel.
-It is observed that the decoding using approximate LLR has almost the same performance as the one using optimal LLR.
-Thus, the approximate LLR with lower complexity is quite enough for practical communication systems.
+Figure \ref{ErrInter} presents the performance of MB-E-TE-IR receiver without IQ imbalances in the coded case under different channel conditions.
+The typical 1/2 rate convolutional code with generator polynomial matrix of $\left[171,133\right]$ was employed.
+The abbreviations LLR-Hard and LLR-Soft indicate the hard and soft decoding respectively.
+It shows that the interface with soft decoding given in (\ref{LLRF0})-(\ref{LLRF1}) works well.
+It can offer much better performance than hard decoding, both in AWGN and CM1 channels.
+Considering its simplicity, it is a strong candidate for practical communication systems.